waffleio/waffleio-gh-actions/action-prmergelabel/README.md

 # 🚗 PR Closed Labeler - GitHub Action

-A [GitHub Action](https://github.com/features/actions) that labels PRs when they are closed as either merged or not merged 🚗 .
+A [GitHub Action](https://github.com/features/actions) that labels pull requests when they are closed as either merged or not merged 🚗 .

 ## How It Works

-This GitHub Action runs when an [`issues` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
-The action checks if there are incomplete checklist items `- [ ] to do` in markdown in the issue's description.
-If there is 1 or > incomplete checklist items, the action labels the issue with "Incomplete Items".
-Also, if the issue is closed with incomplete checklist items, the action will reopen the issue and comment on the issue.
+This GitHub Action runs when an [`pull_request` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
+The action checks if pull request was closed.
+If the pull request was closed and marged it applies the `prMergedLabel`.
+If the pull request was closed but not merged it applies the `prNotMergedLabel`.
+Note: if the pull request is closed but not merged and the branch is deleted before the action finishing running, the action run will be canceled.

 ## Installation